cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 ![pT plot of data in linear scale](../../../../../images/analysis/cmsefficiency/tutorial/02/ProbeMuonPt.png)

-Hmm.. seems like our domain is larger than we need it to be.
+Hmm... seems like our domain is larger than we need it to be.
 To fix this, we can apply a constraint to our plot.
 Try:

 ```cpp
 tagandprobe->Draw("ProbeMuon_Pt", "ProbeMuon_Pt < 20")